anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

 ##### Synthetic contract

-1. Needs to add the [Enumerable extension from Open Zeppelin libraries](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721Enumerable).
+1. Also needs to add the [Enumerable extension from Open Zeppelin libraries](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#ERC721Enumerable).

 2. Needs to have a custom `mint()` function.